Oslo Airport location controversy: Second controversy

 The first proposals to use Gardermoen as a new main airport was launched by the local newspaper Romerikes Blad in 1946, who argued that Fornebu would cost too much to expand.
 Gardermoen also had access to the railway.
 Also Ludvig G. Braathen, founder of Braathens SAFE, was an early proponent of having Gardermoen as a main airport.
 His company had its technical base at Gardermoen from it was founded in 1946 until 1948, but had to move due to the cold climate.
 During the 1940s, Fornebu was regularity troubled with fog, and Gardermoen became the default reserve airport for Oslo.

 From 1946 to 1951, all transatlantic flights were flown from Gardermoen, which was also used by a limited number of European airlines.
 In 1950, the Ministry of Transport and Communications (Norway) launched a report which discussed the possibility of making Gardermoen an international airport.
 While construction at Gardermoen would be cheaper and allow more expansion, the distance from Oslo was a hindrance.
 It recommended that intercontinental flights could use Gardermoen, while domestic and European flights use Fornebu.
 However, from 1952, all traffic was transferred to Fornebu.

 The first scheduled jet services to Norway were introduced by British European Airways in 1960, when their service from Stockholm via Oslo to London started using deHavilland Comets.
 The following year, SAS started their route from Gardermoen to New York, but it was soon terminated.
 In 1962, the runway at Fornebu was extended to 2200 m and two years later a new terminal opened.
 This allowed jet aircraft to use the airport, and SAS started Copenhagen and Bodø flights using Sud Aviation Caravelles.

-On 12 June 1970, the Tufte-Johansen Committee launched a proposal to build a new main airport for Oslo at one of five locations: Gardermoen, Hurum, Askim, Nesodden or Ås.
+On 12 June 1970, the Tufte-Johansen Committee launched a proposal to build a new main airport for Oslo at one of five locations: Gardermoen, Hurum Municipality, Askim Municipality, Nesodden Municipality or Ås Municipality.
 This was based on surveys of seventeen locations.
 A new main airport was planned to have three parallel runways.
 The second part of their report was launched on 7 June 1971, when the Lund Committee suggested building an airport at Hobøl, with a minority wanting it to be located at Ås; Gardermoen was proposed as the third-best solution.
 In 1972, all charter flights, except those operated by SAS and Braathens SAFE, were transferred from Fornebu to Gardermoen.
 An old hangar was rebuilt to become a terminal building, and the Norwegian Civil Aviation Administration moved its administration to Gardermoen.
 The airport also had general aviation, and was training base for the main airlines.